hire-us/hire-us/README.md

 Our project is going to be closed but we are well-established team with great processes and we're ready to work on all together on new projects.

-You might be interested if you're looking for a team to build the fully fledged product: web, mobile applications for all platforms, and backend.
+You might be interested if you're looking for a team to build a fully fledged product: web, mobile applications for all platforms, and backend.

 Who we are: